Units and constants¶

 G for standard unit of field strength

-Unless otherwise specified, this unit system is used for input and output numerical values.
+Unless otherwise specified, the user-selected unit system is used for input and output numerical values.
 They are meant for macro-scale quantities coupling the different code components of Celeritas.

 See also: